brian-watkins/event-exploration/README.md

 #### Start the Microservices

+Simply run `foreman start` in the root directory.

-Go to each directory and `./gradlew clean bootRun`
+Alternatively, go to each directory and `./gradlew clean bootRun`

 You can exercise the system by sending a POST request to the `creator` service: